glegoux/jekyll-tech-blog/src/_posts/2021-11-23-secret-santa.md

 category: "Applied Mathematics"
 ---

-Secret Santa is a traditional event in which each guest is randomly paired to another guest to whom he/she gives a gift.
+Secret Santa is a traditional event in which each guest gives a gift to another guest without knowing to whom.
 Imagine that you want to organize it.
-You notify your guests to choose a gift without knowing for whom and withoutsaying what he/she chooses.
-And you would like to attribute each gift to a person with a draw at the beginning of your event.
+You notify your guests to choose a gift by keeping it secret.
+And you would like to attribute each gift to a guest with a draw at the beginning of your event.
 But several problems are raised, that can be answered by applied mathematics.

 # Hat-check problem

-Let's begin by a first problem.
-To whom each guest gives his/her gift.
-Let's suppose each guest has well his/her gift for an unique other guest.
+Let's begin by a first problem: to whom each guest gives his/her gift.
+Let's suppose each guest has well his/her gift for a unique other guest.
 Of course, the draw could have been done before and kept secret.
-But you want to do the draw at the last moment and simultaneously.
+But you want to do the draw at the last moment and by revealing simultaneously who gives his/her gift to whom.
 That is to say, you write the name of each guest on a different piece of paper for each one, you mix it in a Christmas hat.
 Then each one takes a piece of paper randomly.
 And finally all ones at the same time unfolds the piece of paper, and discover the name of the guest to whom he/she gives his/her gift.

-Does a guest draw at random his/her name?
-If it is the case, the surprise effect will be broken, and what would imply to redo the draw or to exchange gifts.
+Will a guest draw at random his/her name?
+If it is the case, the surprise effect will be broken for him/her, and what would imply to redo the draw or to exchange gifts.
 What we want to avoid.

 This concrete problem can be reformulated: Is there a least a fixed point in the permutation of a set with $n$ elements?
+Where $n$ is the number of guests.
 It is the famous **hat-check problem**.
 You can use the probabilities to solve it.

 The probability that at least one guest draws his/her name is the inverse of the probability that no one drawns his/her name, that is to say:

 $$p_n =  1 - \dfrac{\mathcal{D}_{n}}{n!} = 1 - u_n$$

-where $n$ is the number of guests, $\mathcal{D}_{n}$ is the number of derangements, that is to say the number of permutations without fixed points, knowing that $n!$ is the number of permutation with $n$ elements.
+$\mathcal{D}_{n}$ is the number of derangements, that is to say the number of permutations without fixed points, knowing that $n!$ is the number of permutation with $n$ elements.
 You can prove with the **inclusion–exclusion generalized principle** that:

 $$\mathcal{D}_{n} = n! \sum_{k=0}^{n} \dfrac{(-1)^k}{k!}$$